 The super jeeps you travel in are specially formatted 4x4 vehicles and are the only types that are able to cross the terrain to reach the glacier.
 This excursion is a firm favourite of Original Travel’s and is a great way to immerse yourself in Iceland’s wild scenery and fascinating geology.

 Get Off the Ring Road

 As an alternative to the classic Golden Circle route, head north-east for the 162-mile Diamond Circle, perfect for those wanting to do a self-drive.
 Highlights of the route include Lake Myvatn, which is a great spot for bird watchers; Dettifoss waterfall, which holds the title of Europe's most powerful waterfall; and the fishing town of Hùsavík, which is fantastic for whale watching, particularly in the summer.

 Discover the Myrdalsjokull glacier - one of the largest glaciers in Iceland - and explore the caves underneath it.
-Marvel at the black, white and blue ice of an 800-year-old cave; learn how it was formed and take plenty of great pictures.
-Afterwards, head to the coast to wander along the famous black sand beach of Reynisfjara. which has been featured in a number of famous shows.
+Marvel at the black, white and blue ice of an 800-year-old cave; learn how it was formed and take plenty of Instagram-worthy pictures.
+Afterwards, head to the coast to wander along the famous black sand beach of Reynisfjara, which is considered a Hollywood star in its own right.